dblalock/old-dblalock.github.io/_posts/2018-3-10-how-to-undergrad-research.md

 **Do:** Identify situations when a little bit of input could save you a lot of time, and then get that input.
 Combined with the previous point, what this means is that you should evaluate whether it's worth others' time to help you when encountering a roadblock.
 This is situational, but roughly amounts to considering whether it will save time overall when you weight your mentor's time more heavily than your own.

 **Don't:** Always work in isolation. <br/>
 **Do:** Get to know the research group.
 This will provide you with both accelerated learning about the research area and get you a network of others in the lab who can help you (especially with using the group's tools, such as GPUs).
 Labmates can also help with grad school or job applications, explaining class material, giving advice about classes, etc. One way to get to know the group is to come to group meetings.
-Another is to work in the same lab space as others instead of at home or in the library (which is your only option in many fields). <!-- In particular, if you're in a machine learning group, make friends with whoever knows the most about using the GPUs (I say this as a joke...but actually do this). -->
+Another is to work in the same lab space as others instead of at home or in the library (which is your only option in many fields).
+A related corollary here is that you should take opportunities to present your work to others (including outside the group) at poster sessions or other events; this gets you valuable presentation and communication practice that will help in industry or academia. <!-- In particular, if you're in a machine learning group, make friends with whoever knows the most about using the GPUs (I say this as a joke...but actually do this). -->

 **Don't:** Be late or skip meetings, especially without warning.
 <br/>